cdapio/cdap/cdap-docs/faqs/source/cdap-startup.rst

   - The :ref:`CDAP HDFS User <configuration-options>` (by default, ``yarn``) owns the HDFS directory (by default,  ``/cdap``).
   - The :ref:`Kafka Log directory <configuration-options>` (by default, ``/data/cdap/kafka-logs``),
-    must be writable by the user running the CDAP processes.
+    must be writable by the CDAP UNIX user.
-  - The :ref:`temp directories <configuration-tmp-files>` utilized by CDAP must be writable by the user running the CDAP processes.
+  - The :ref:`temp directories <configuration-tmp-files>` utilized by CDAP must be writable by the CDAP UNIX user.

 ..